prepare/ChromiumFX/Readme.md

 ### Version 3.2171.17 ###
 - This is a backport of ChromiumFX 3.2357.3 for the 3.2171 branch.

+### Version 3.2357.4 ###
+- The platform toolset has been changed to v140, development is now done in VS 2015 Community.
+So in order to build libcef.dll, VS 2015 is required or change the toolset back to v120.
+The precompiled binaries should continue to work with previous versions of Visual Studio.
+- CfxDragHandler.OnDraggableRegionsChanged was fixed.
+- The deprecated functions in the remote layer now throw NotSupportedException because they were not reliable any more.
+- Internal improvements without API changes and some bug fixes.

 ### Version 3.2357.3 ###
 - A 64-bit build is now available at cefbuilds.com for CEF 3.2357.1283 and it's compatible with this version.
 CEF 3.2357.1281 32-bit is still compatible as well.
 - Instead of passing around a CfrRuntime object, the remote layer now uses remote process and thread contexts with thread-local and mostly transparent enter/exit semantics to keep track of remote callbacks.
 This implied a few changes in the public API of ChromiumFX and a lot of methods are deprecated now and will be deleted in a future release.